 Hybrid Pro Rep meets 9 of the 10 goals of Make Votes Matter "".
 It falls down a bit on "Simplicity".
-Vote counting and seat allocation are more complex - but far more accurate reflections of Voter Intent.
-The tradeoff is well worth having accurate representation and few wasted votes.
+Vote counting and seat allocation are more complex, but result in far more accurate reflections of Voter Intent.
+The tradeoff of additional complexity is well worth having accurate representation for nearly all of the electorate, with very few wasted votes.

 Sample Hybrid Pro Rep systems below.

 Proportional Representation system in the world:

 - Jesse Kumin, 28 January 2021, updated 19 October 2021